HTTP Status 403 - Access to the specified resource () has been forbidden.

 - The machine trying to access SafeConsole is not inside the range of IP addresses allowed in the SafeConsole Configurator "IP Filter"

 Resolution: Adjust the IP Filter range in the SafeConsole Configurator wizard.

 - The certificate installed in your browser for SafeConsole does not match that used by actual SafeConsole server.

-- Delete all SafeConsole cert installed in your browser, restart your browser and try to hit SafeConsole on https://localhost/safeconsole from the server itself, ignore the error and log in.
+Resolution: Delete all SafeConsole certificates installed in your browser, restart your browser and try to connect to SafeConsole on https://localhost/safeconsole from the server itself, ignore the error and log in.
 If this works install the certificate from the deployment page.
-Now log into SafeConsole usinghttps://host.domain.com/safeconsole
+Now log into SafeConsole using https://host.domain.com/safeconsole

-- If your running SafeConsole on Windows 2008 server then please make sure that IPv6 is disabled as this is currently not supported.
+- If you are running SafeConsole on Windows 2008 server then please make sure that IPv6 is disabled as this is currently not supported.

 HTTP Status 401 - The request requires HTTP Authentication